spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 which we need to run generators code without the `--harmony` switch or in browsers.

-Finally we have rx.js which is about 10 times slower than the fastest solution.
+Finally we have rx.js which is about 10 times slower than the original.

 However, this test is a bit unrealistic.